sagemath/sagewiki_to_gh-2022-10-10/sage-2.10.4.md

 == Memory leaks exposed by modular symbols ==

-Michael Abshoff, Martin Albrecht, Burcin Erocal, Willem Jan Palenstijn, Clement Pernet, William Stein:

-      memory
-      leaks exposed by modular symbols functionality [this ticket is a composite of numerous other memleak fixes merged over a *7 month* period.
-Modular forms are an excellent way to expose memory leaks in pretty much every algebraic component of Sage and all known issues there are now finally fixed]
+Michael Abshoff, Martin Albrecht, Burcin Erocal, Willem Jan Palenstijn, Clement Pernet, William Stein: memory leaks exposed by modular symbols functionality.
+This ticket is a composite of numerous other memleak fixes merged over a *7 month* period.
+Modular forms are an excellent way to expose memory leaks in pretty much every algebraic component of Sage and all known issues there are now finally fixed.

 == SQLAlchemy and DSage ==

-to be written
+We merged SetupTools and SQLAlchemy into Sage as standard packages.
+SQLAlchemy is now used as in DSage replacing hand written code with much more efficient classes from SQLAlchemy.
+SetupTools is required to install SQLAlchemy, but is also useful for a number of optional spkgs like MayaVI and packages from the Enthought Tools.

 == Graph theory: chromatic polynomial ==